 Prepaid plans on the Telstra Network

 A provider unashamedly marketing towards younger demographics, Boost Mobile has ‘matured’ a little since the early 2000s into a telco providing great value.
-Chances are you’ve heard of Boost, as they are one of the older and more established MVNOs in Australia.
+Chances are you’ve heard of Boost, as it is one of the oldest and most established MVNOs in Australia.
 Originally, Boost was on the Optus network but ported its customers over to Telstra in 2013.

-The next step up is a significant one.
-For $40 you get 5GB of data, and with the weekend bonus, that expands up to 9GB.
-You also receive unlimited calls and texts, as well as unlimited international calls to 10 selected countries.
-The next step up will cost $50 and with this one you get 7GB of standard data, and the weekend bonus stretches that up to 11GB.
+The next step up is a fairly significant one.
+For $40 you’ll get 5GB of data, and with the weekend bonus, that expands up to 9GB.
+You also receive unlimited calls and texts, as well as unlimited international calls to 10 countries.
+The next step up will cost $50 and with this one you get 7GB of standard data, plus the weekend bonus stretches that up to 11GB.
 You also get the standard unlimited calls and texts, as well as unlimited international calls to 10 countries.